PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

 use.
 Transcription and feature systems are essentially packaged together as .txt files in the form of a spreadsheet, where particular transcription symbols are mapped to a set of features (described below in :ref:`feature_format`).
-In general, however, feature systems (i.e., files containing transcriptions and their features) must be explicitly loaded into PCT before they are available for use.
-Thus, it makes sense to start by loading in at least one such system before attempting to work with corpora.

-This section describes how to create a custom feature file or download a ready-made system.
+This section describes how to create a custom feature file or use a ready-made system.
 Please note that all created or downloaded feature files are stored as .feature in the working directory of PCT.
 See :ref:`local_storage` for details.